Not ready for study.

 Fasting is a good deed.

 The subject in this sentence is the masculine noun ٱَلصِّيَام fasting.
 And the info is the feminine noun حَسَنَة a good deed.
 Note that the info does not match the subject in gender.
-This is because it lost its genderizability since it is no longer acting as an participle-like adjective good, but rather as the substantive a good deed.
+This is because it lost its genderizability since it is no longer acting as an static adjectival noun good, but rather as the entity noun a good deed.

 What if we have the sentence: